Are Bang Energy Drinks bad for you? (studies revealed)

-According to a lot of reviews, Bang energy drink certainly does give you the boost in energy you need to get your day going due to the high caffeine content.
+According to a lot of reviews, Bang energy drink certainly does give you an effective energy boost.
+That's no surprise given the whopping 300mg of caffeine.

-With the additional supplements such as caffeine and BCAA's one can conclude that consuming this would help contribute to their fitness progress.
+With the additional supplements like caffeine and BCAA's, one might conclude that consuming this would help contribute to their fitness progress.

 But... it does exactly the opposite.
 And here's why:

-Caffeine, on the other hand, is mainly better and is shown to provide significant improvements in endurance type workouts.
+Caffeine, on the other hand has been shown to provide significant improvements in endurance type workouts.

-So, what happens when you mix them together?
+So, what happens when you mix the two together?

 You get an absolute mess of a cocktail.

-There has been research indicating that consuming creatine together with caffeine may decrease their effectiveness.
+There has been research that shows consuming creatine together with caffeine may decrease their effectiveness.

 This is because of the opposing effects that caffeine and creative have on muscle relaxation time.